 The myth may indicate otherwise but July can be a very unsettled month, even in a year not known for a rubbish summer.
-In 1999 for instance, it was very grey in Edinburgh until the end of the month when a sunny propelled me onto Skye on a multi-day outing that sowed the seeds for many more.
+In 1999, for instance, it was very grey in Edinburgh until the end of the month when a sunny propelled me onto Skye on a multi-day outing that sowed the seeds for many more.
 Speaking of Scotland, you end up awaiting the departure of the jet stream before settled weather is visited upon the country.
 In 2003, I called it wrong and had my week up there far too early.
 Though it felt that I was getting a constant soaking at the time, looking back does highlight its brighter times: a wonderful day spent beside Loch Etive and a dry if dull trot from Kinlochleven to Fort William along the West Highland Way.
-Staying with hindsight, it might have been better sticking with reconnaissance on the damper days but the soakings that I got while travelling between my lodgings in Banavie and Fort William couldn’t have been avoided by this approach.
+Staying with hindsight, it might have been better off sticking with reconnaissance on the damper days, but the soakings that I got while travelling between my lodgings in Banavie and Fort William couldn’t have been avoided by this approach.
 However, I did keep it in mind for my Western Isles escapade last year and foul weather alternatives will be placed on file for any trip in August.
 That isn’t to say that July is always damp but 2006 saw a scorcher visited upon us and I extricated something of value amid the uncertainties in 2004 and 2005 too.
-Last year and the year before were far from inspiring but dry sunny weather was there to be enjoyed too and that’s how I’ll remember them.
+Last year and the year before were far from inspiring, but dry sunny weather was there to be enjoyed too and that’s how I’ll remember them.

 All in all, that mixture should tell us that it’s best not to expect much of July and this year seems to be following suit after the dryness of June.
-Last weekend mixed in downpours and sunshine so I grabbed the opportunity for a day sailing trip from Liverpool to to the Isle of Man.
+Last weekend mixed in downpours and sunshine so I grabbed the opportunity for a day sailing trip from Liverpool to the Isle of Man.
 As it turned out, I left a grey Liverpool for a damp Douglas that made me glad that I hadn’t committed to spending a lot of time on the island.
-Along the way, I learnt a little more about what is offer over there and thoughts are turning to longer trips, more realistically to be occasional but a useful entry on the ideas shelf nonetheless.
+Along the way, I learnt a little more about what is on offer over there and thoughts are turning to longer trips, more realistically to be occasional but a useful entry on the ideas shelf nonetheless.
 From what I have seen so far, there seems to be plenty of coastal walking and there’s hill country to be savoured too.
-Public transport on the Isle of Man looks workable too with good level of service on offer.
+Public transport on the Isle of Man looks workable too with a good level of service on offer.
 Sunshine may have been encountered in Liverpool rather than my destination but I am not so easily discouraged.
 If I was, I might have stopped exploring the British and Irish countryside long ago.

 Ideas for that week in August are collecting and they aren’t all Scottish either.
-For one thing, there’s always the Pennine Way but Connemara has come to mind already and now the Isle of Man.
+For one thing, there’s always the Pennine Way, but Connemara has come to mind already and now the Isle of Man.
 Scottish proposals like the Rob Roy Way, extending out from Mallaig, the Cairngorms and the north-west Highlands remain in the running.
 The options may be more open this year but it’s good to have them too.
 Hopefully, something can come of them.